 It was Mothers Day in Italy as it was in the US, so the three of us were happy to be spending it in Rome.
 We usually take the Leonardo Express (train) to and from the airport to the main train station of Termini, but I noticed the price had gone up to 14 euros (about $17 at the time).

-We checked into our hotel directly across from the Basilica of Santa Maria Maggiore which is walking distance from the train station, and although the location is fantastic, unfortunately, I cannot recommend the hotel for many reasons.
+We checked into our hotel directly across from the Basilica of Santa Maria Maggiore which is walking distance from the train station, and although the location is fantastic.
+Unfortunately, I cannot recommend the hotel for several reasons.
 However, the view from the top of the hotel (see the cappuccino photo above) is marvelous, and you don’t have to be a guest to go to the bar or restaurant there).
 Here is a B & B I highly recommend: Biancoreroma.
 The hosts were wonderful!

 Having been to Rome countless times, the following is a list of some of my own